Set 44 · Study 1 / 5

 The customers are really clear about their expectations so we can start right away.

-Synonyms: hope, belief, assumption
+Synonyms: belief, prediction

 5. greed · noun/ɡrid/